bjahoor/bjahoor/README.md

 ## About

-I'm a Robotics Engineering student at the University of Waterloo with experience working across software, hardware, and perception in modern robotic systems.
-I enjoy building reliable, well-structured systems and exploring how different components—sensing, control, and behavior—fit together to create intelligent robots.
+Robotics Engineering student interested in building systems that combine sensing, control, and intelligent behavior.
+I enjoy working across both software and hardware to make robots more capable in real-world environments.

 I like: